Medication Search - Elmiron

 Print

-How does the Elmiron medication work?
+How does Elmiron work?
 What will it do for me?

 Pentosan polysulfate is used for the initial and maintenance treatment of interstitial cystitis (an inflammation in the bladder).
 It works by acting like a natural substance in the wall of the bladder that is needed to prevent the pain and discomfort associated with interstitial cystitis.